kurron/ansible-role-operations/README.md

 Role Name
 =========

-Installation of tools than any self-respecting AWS command-line user loves and needs.
+Installation of tools than any self-respecting Operation person loves and needs.

 Requirements
 ------------